-The student will receive a 'Completion of Procedures Letter' confirming that the internal procedures have reached completion and the outcome has been reached (including reason(s) for reaching that outcome, within 14 working days of the exam board meeting.
-The written communication will be sent in at least two ways (eg email, paper post).
+The student will receive a 'Completion of Procedures Letter' confirming that the internal procedures have reached completion and the outcome has been reached (including reason(s) for reaching that outcome), within 14 working days of the exam board meeting.
+The written communication will be sent in at least two ways (eg email, posted letter).
 The exam board will explain how and when it will implement any remedy.

-The decision and Completion of Procedures letter of the exam board acting on behalf of the Academic Board are the final internal step.
+The decision and Completion of Procedures letter of the exam board, acting on behalf of the Academic Board are the final internal step.
 There is no further internal right of appeal after this decision.
-Students who remain dissatisfied may be able, depending upon the nature of the issue and terms of reference of the external body, to approach external agencies such as the Office of the Independent Adjudicator and/or any awarding or approval body.
+Students who remain dissatisfied may be able to, depending upon the nature of the issue and terms of reference of the external body, approach external agencies such as the Office of the Independent Adjudicator and/or any awarding or approval body.

-In the light of academic appeals, CFS will reflect on whether the finding(s) might suggest that School regulations, procedures or practice need to be amended for the benefit of students and staff, and any issues will be referred to programme and exam boards.
+In light of academic appeals, CFS will reflect on whether the finding(s) might suggest that School regulations, procedures or practices need to be amended for the benefit of students and staff, and any issues will be referred to programme and exam boards.

 Document Title: CFS Academic Appeals Policy

-Document Ref: CFS AAP_01
+Document Ref: CFS AAP_04

-Version: 2.0
+Version: 4.0

 Issuing Authority: CFS Academic Board

-Owner: Head of Curriculum
+Owner: Head of Registry

-Author: David Knight
+Author: Ami Solomon

-Document Date: 30/06/2016
+Approval Date: 01/09/2021

-Last Amended: 12/08/2020
+Last Amended: 04/05/2022

 Sensitivity: Unclassified

-Effective from: 2020/2021 Academic Year
+Effective from: September 2022 for the 2022/2023 Academic Year

-Internal Review Date: Prior to 2021/2022 Academic Year
+Internal Review Date: Prior to 2023/2024 Academic Year

 History: First Published: 30/06/2016